English: Black God

 Both guys wants to help their red haired partners

-Fantasy animes about a man who have a contract with a girl coming from nowhere, and who is rather skilled.
-Moreover the guy seems really useless at the beginning but will begin to fight along with her.
+These are both fantasy anime about a man who has a contract with a rather skilled girl that comes from nowhere.
+Moreover, the guy seems really useless at the beginning but will begin to fight along with her.

 Both anime are about an average and boring guy who suddenly meets a strong and cute girl who has super powers.
 The two make a contract together and (initially) have a master-servant relationship, where the girl fights, and the guy is basically useless.